-The Assessment Team found no significant changes from ST3 (2016) to Phase 1 (2019) to Phase 2 (2020) for this section.
-The team prepared a cost analysis on similar stations in the regional area and found that the current Phase 2 (2020) estimates fall in line with expectations at the current design phase.

-Operations and Maintenance Facility (OMF) costs for WSBLE included in OMFS project estimate.
+- SCC 20 Stations - The Assessment Team found no significant changes from ST3 (2016) to Phase 1 (2019) to Phase 2 (2020) for this section.
+The team prepared a cost analysis on similar stations in the regional area and found that the current Phase 2 (2020) estimates fall in line with expectations at the current design phase. - SCC 30 Support Facilities - Operations and Maintenance Facility (OMF) costs for WSBLE included in OMFS project estimate.

 The costs for sitework were decreased from ST3 (2016) to Phase 1 (2019) by 28%.
 This was followed by a 240% increase from Phase 1 (2019) to Phase 2 (2020).
-The addition of drainage vaults increased environmental mitigation, and new hazardous material allowances all played a big part in the rise in cost from Phase 1 (2019) to Phase 2 (2020).
+The addition of drainage vaults, increased environmental mitigation, and new hazardous material allowances all played a big part in the rise in cost from Phase 1 (2019) to Phase 2 (2020).
 In addition, the Assessment Team found multiple ground improvement items identified on the roll plots contained in AE 0036-17 04.02 Conceptual Engineering DEIS Cost Estimate Draft 4 that were excluded from the Phase 2 (2020) estimate.
-The Assessment Team recommends these be added, and the results are as follows:
+The Assessment Team recommends an investigation of these items.